TakenCC/pswhatsaap/README.md

 ## pswhatsaap

-- Just download and zip the deactivateproducts folder and upload the module in your store's module manager
+- Just download and zip the pswhatsaap folder and upload the module in your store's module manager

 - WhatsApp module developed for prestashop 1.7